sivaprasad2646/sivaprasad2646/README.md

 - 👋 Hi, I’m M.S.
 SIVA PRASAD REDDY
 - 👀 I’m interested in Data analysis and Frontend Development.
-- 🌱 I’m currently learning Frontend Development in detail and Data Science.
+- 🌱 I’m currently learning Frontend Development in detail.
-- 💞️ -I'm currently devoloping many projects in Frontend and Data Analysis these will help me in future.
+- 💞️ -I'm currently devoloping many projects in Frontend and these will help me in future.

 <!---